 - Extra 1:1 reading sessions for target pupils

-- Daily phonics sessions, primarily based on the Letters and Sounds document, for pupils in Foundation Stage and Key Stage One and for target pupils in Key Stage Two
+- Daily phonics sessions, using the Read Write Inc programme, for pupils in Foundation Stage and Key Stage One and for target pupils in Key Stage Two

 - Exposure to a wide range of quality literature